ykskb/phrag/README.md

 #### Notes:

-* This project is currently at work-in-progress state.
+* This project is currently in state of work-in-progress.

 * Sapid comes with generalizations which are the trade-offs for instantly working endpoints.